ruicovelo/hostalive/README.md

 Getting back on the horse using C and UNIX sockets.
+_update_: I dared to ask myself if it could be done in python using low level library... python version added.

 So far this is yet another one-tcp-port-scanner (if you can call it a "port scanner").
 "There are many like it but this one is mine".
 Seriously... there are lots of examples of tools like this